UMass-UAS-Salt-Marsh/marshmap/README.md

 - `flights_report` Creates a report on on orthoimages for all sites, including a summary for each site, a list of files flagged for repair in `screen`, a list of duplicated portable names for each site, and a list of all files for each site.
-- `find_orthos(site, descrip)` Returns a data frame of file names and portable names matched by a search name for the given site.
-You can use this to refine search names and be sure you're getting what you want.
+- `find_orthos(site, descrip)` Returns a data frame of file names and portable names matched by one or more file names, portable names, search names, or regular expressions of file names or portable names for a given site.
+You can use this to refine name designations and be sure you're getting what you want.
 - `info()` Shows the status of jobs you've launched.
 This is a `slurmcollie` function.
 - `kill(jobs)` Kill one or more jobs you didn't mean to launch (`slurmcollie`).
 - `purge(jobs)` Purge jobs that have finished or failed once you no longer care about them (`slurmcollie`).